mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 </cpu>
 ```

-In the case of running a server VM in parallel, you could use a 4-core setup with the following syntax to isolate its cores from the desktop VM:
+In the case of running a another VM in parallel, you could use a 4-core setup with the following syntax to isolate its cores from the desktop VM:

 ```xml
 <vcpu cpuset="2,3,10,11">4</vcpu>